Teinc3/Vox-Populi/README.md

 ## TODO
 ### Active
-- Modularize init configuration command functions to increase readability
-- Rework positioning of roles and channels
+- Add voting system

 ### Future
 - Add logging and command to view logs
-- Add voting system

 ### Wont Fix
-- Add more JSDocs to schema files
+- Rework positioning of roles and channels (Can be changed by Executive Order)